CMU-Robotics-Club/quads_rl/README.md

 Navigate to `source/Leg_Jumping/Leg_Jumping/data`.
 Here, you can find our urdf files and usd files.

 URDF files are imported from the ROS project, and is easy to interchange.
 However, isaac lab doesn't use URDF, but rather USD to describe the robot.
-But good news: isaac lab has a built-in way of converting directly from urdf to usd!
-TODO: I'll put the command here later, but for now just use the existing USD files.
+But good news: isaac lab has a built-in way of converting directly from urdf to usd! just run `urdf2usd`, which is an alias we created above

 Now navigate to `source/Leg_Jumping/Leg_Jumping/tasks/manager_based`.
 Here, you can see `dog_walking` and `leg_jumping` (self-explanatory).
 We'll dissect `leg_jumping`, but `dog_walking` is just the same thing with different configs.
 Go into `leg_jumping`.
 We'll explore some files: